ericnguyen23/Module-3-Challenge/README.md

 This project utilizes JavaScript to allow users to generate a secure password based on a set of criteria.

-It solves the follwing acceptance criterias:
+It solves the following acceptance criterias:

 ## GIVEN I need a new, secure password